nus-cs2103-AY2425S1/ip/docs/README.md

 **Examples**:
 - `mark 2`

-If there are existing tasks inside your list, a similar message like the one below will be displayed.
+The message below shows an example of a successful mark.
 ```
-Here are the tasks in your list:
-1. T[] walk the dog
+Nice!
+I've marked this task as done:
-2. D[] homework (by: Sep 20 2024 22:00 pm)
+D[X] homework (by: Sep 20 2024 22:00 pm)
 ```

 ## Unmark task: `unmark`